 WELCOME to Green School's Educating for Sustainability Online Course.

 This course was created in 2017-18 by Green School for Educators, a department of the Green School Foundation.
-Our mission is "Sharing a better model of education to make our world sustainable".
+Our mission is "A community of learners, making our world sustainable".

 At Green School, we educate for sustainability through community-integrated, entrepreneurial learning in a wall-less, natural environment.
 Our holistic, student-guided approach inspires and empowers us to be green leaders.
 This is the Green School Way.

-Sarita Pockell is the Program Lead for Green School for Educators.
-She taught Performing Arts and Journalism at Green School for six years and was the Specialist Integration Manager, overseeing the integration of the arts, physical education and green studies into classroom thematics.
+Sarita Pockell is the Program Lead for Green School for Educators and will be supporting you and your learning neighborhood heads on this on-boarding journey.
+She taught Performing Arts and Journalism at Green School for five years and was the Specialist Integration Manager, overseeing the integration of the arts, physical education and green studies into classroom thematics.
 She helped to design the Green Educator Courses offered onsite in Bali and went on to co-create and lead the Earthbound Traveling Semester Program during which she and her colleagues led a 4-month learning adventure around the world with 16 Green School students.
 Sarita composes, writes, and directs "solutionary" musical theater pieces which have been performed by students around the world.
 The Noble Material Roadshow, an emotional musical that follows single-use plastic from its invention to its ocean fate, was performed for broad audiences at the COP21 in Paris and TEDXubud.
 Sarita currently lives in the San Francisco Bay Area.
 Besides her work with Green School for Educators, she volunteers in Richmond schools as a garden educator.
 She is also an anti-bias and identity facilitator for the Anti Defamation League and delivers professional development to educators and workshops for students in school districts dealing with acts of bias, discrimination and hate-crimes.
 She has two amazing daughters and her husband, Johnny, used to teach Music and Humanities at Green School and created all of the video content in this course.
 Sarita is currently working towards her Masters in Education for Sustainability at Antioch University.

 Assumptions and Requirements

-This course is designed, not only for school teachers, but for anyone working with students and interested in putting sustainability at the center of their teaching and learning.
-Basic English reading and writing comprehension is required, and participants will need a computer and internet connection to engage with the content and exchange with their mentors and cohort.
+Basic English reading and writing comprehension is required, and participants will need a computer and solid internet connection to engage with the content and exchange with their mentors and community of learners.
+In order to successfully receive a certification of completion for either course option, the following criteria must be met:

 Module 1.0: Call to Action: Developing a Sustainability Mindset